Local Projection Inference in High Dimensions: Structural Impulse Responses Estimated by HDLPs

 We compare the HDLP impulse responses obtained from the desparsified lasso to the ones obtained from a 3-factor FAVAR as used in \citet{bernanke2005measuring}.
-Additional details about the FAVAR estimation are provided in Appendix \ref{app:FAVAR}. \Cref{fig:FAVAR v HDLP} shows the impulse responses of FFR, IP, and CPI to a shock in the FFR of a size such that the FFR has unit response at horizon 0.
+Details about the FAVAR estimation are provided in Appendix \ref{app:FAVAR}. \Cref{fig:FAVAR v HDLP} shows the impulse responses of FFR, IP, and CPI to a shock in the FFR of a size such that the FFR has unit response at horizon 0.
 Since we use the first difference of IP and CPI in the model, we cumulate the impulse response which then corresponds to the response in the original (level) variables.\footnote{Cumulative impulse response functions for the HDLP are obtained by cumulating the dependent variable, i.e. taking $\sum_{\ell=0}^{h}y_{t+\ell}$ on the LHS of \cref{eq:localprojection}.
 For the FAVAR, we take the cumulative sum of the regular impulse responses from previous horizons.
 To ensure that these impulse responses are comparable, we scale the FAVAR impulse responses by the response of the FFR at horizon 0. } The comparable figure in \citet{bernanke2005measuring} is Figure 1.

-The impulse responses from the FAVAR (bottom panel \Cref{fig:FAVAR v HDLP}) and linear HDLP (black line in top panel) are generally similar.
-The impulse response of the FFR peaks at horizon 1 and then steadily declines to zero, thereby being in line with Figure 1 in \citet{bernanke2005measuring}.
+The impulse responses from the FAVAR (bottom panel \Cref{fig:FAVAR v HDLP}) and HDLP (top panel) are generally similar.
+The impulse response of the FFR peaks at horizon 1 and then steadily declines to zero, which is in line with Figure 1 in \citet{bernanke2005measuring}.
 For the HDLP, the response stays at a higher level for a longer period than for the FAVAR.
-Next, the response of IP is also in line with \citet{bernanke2005measuring}, with the largest drop in response around horizon 20, before eventually returning to zero.
-Notably, the response obtained with the HDLP specification is considerably smaller than the one for the FAVAR.
-Finally for CPI, in contrast to the results of \citet{bernanke2005measuring}, we see a pronounced price puzzle for both the FAVAR and HDLP specifications, though the HDLP response is smaller in magnitude and turns negative around horizon 20.
+The response of IP is also in line with \citet{bernanke2005measuring}, with the largest drop around horizon 20, before eventually returning to zero.
+Notably, the response obtained with the HDLP is considerably smaller than the one for the FAVAR.
+Finally for the response of CPI, we see a more pronounced price puzzle with the HDLP.
+The response is positive and significant for 30 months, peaking at horizon 20.
+The FAVAR impulse response is largely in line with \citet{bernanke2005measuring}, with a small positive effect at early horizons, followed by a negative, though mainly insignificant, response after horizon 10.